cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 - How to compare two arrays by value in JS?

 ---
+Your function implementation is correct.
+However, this test could be improved to better ensure that any future changes continue to align with the expected behavior described on line 27:
+> Then it should return a **copy** of the original array

 This test should fail if the function returns the original array (instead of a **copy** of the original array).

 The current test checks only if both the original array and the returned array contain identical elements.